wurstscript/wurstscript.github.io/_doc/tutorials/wurstbeginner/introductionp2.md

 - Explanation
 - The Standard Library
 - Coding Conventions
-- How to build, deploy, and release a map
+- Build, deploy, and release
 - How to find library code
 ---